davide-marino00/PBI_DOCS/refac.md

 			RETURN
 			    DIVIDE(SUM(vw_Timesheet[Hours]), TotalValue, 0)
 ```
-- **DAX Explanation (Generated):** This DAX code snippet is designed to calculate the percentage of hours worked by a specific group, project, or employee compared to the total hours worked across all selected categories.
-Here’s a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** This DAX code snippet defines a measure called `Msr_HoursPercentage`, which calculates the percentage of hours worked by a specific group, project, or employee relative to the total hours worked across all selected categories.

-1. **TotalValue Calculation**:
+Here's a breakdown of what it does in simple business terms:

+1. **Calculate Total Hours**:
-   - The first part of the code, defined by the variable `TotalValue`, calculates the total number of hours worked.
-   - It uses the `CALCULATE` function to sum up the hours from the `vw_Timesheet` table.
+   - The variable `TotalValue` is created to hold the total number of hours worked.
+This is done using the `CALCULATE` function, which sums up the hours from the `vw_Timesheet` table.
-   - The `ALLSELECTED` function ensures that this total is based on the current selections made in the report for the categories of Group, Project, and Employee.
-This means it respects any filters applied by the user but ignores any filters specifically on the `GroupCat`, `Project`, and `EmployeeName` fields.
+   - The `ALLSELECTED` function is used to ensure that the total hours are calculated based on the current selections in the report, but it ignores any filters applied specifically to the `GroupCat`, `Project`, or `EmployeeName` fields.
+This means it considers all relevant data while still respecting other filters that might be applied.

-2. **Percentage Calculation**:
+2. **Calculate Individual Hours**:
-   - The `RETURN` statement then calculates the percentage of hours worked for the current context (which could be a specific group, project, or employee).
+   - The measure then sums up the hours for the current context (which could be a specific group, project, or employee).

+3. **Calculate Percentage**:
-   - It does this by taking the sum of hours for the current context (using `SUM(vw_Timesheet[Hours])`) and dividing it by the `TotalValue` calculated earlier.
+   - Finally, the `DIVIDE` function is used to calculate the percentage of hours worked by the current context (the sum of hours for the selected group, project, or employee) compared to the total hours calculated in `TotalValue`.
-   - The `DIVIDE` function is used for this division, which is a safe way to handle division in DAX.
-If the `TotalValue` is zero (meaning no hours were recorded), it will return 0 instead of causing an error.
+   - If the total value is zero (to avoid division by zero), it returns 0 instead of an error.

 ### Summary:
-In summary, this measure calculates what percentage of the total hours worked (based on the user's current selections) is represented by the hours worked in the current context (like a specific employee or project).
-This helps in understanding how much of the total effort is contributed by a particular segment, making it easier to analyze performance and resource allocation.
+In summary, `Msr_HoursPercentage` calculates what percentage of the total hours worked (across all selected categories) is attributed to the specific group, project, or employee currently being analyzed.
+This helps in understanding how much of the total effort is coming from a particular segment, which can be useful for performance analysis and resource allocation.

 **`MSR_ProjectMargin`**